elucian/bee/syntax/keywords.md

 | read     | Accept user input from console
 | write    | Output expression result to console
 | exit     | Silent interrupt a method with no error
-| abort    | Interrupt program execution with error
+| fail     | Interrupt program execution with error
 | over     | Last executable statement in Bee module.

 ## Control statements